ilgaribaldi/next-drizzle-hono-clerk/README.md

 # next-drizzle-hono-clerk

 A boilerplate to kickstart your Next.js project with authentication, database, and API routes pre-configured.
-This starter template is designed to save time by setting up all the essentials for you.
+Webhook endpoints for Stripe, and clerk included.

 ## Features